Creative Thinking Skills Overview: Explanation, Knowledge, and Resources

 - An individual finds a new way to organize daily tasks

-Table: Traditional Thinking vs Creative Thinking
+Traditional Thinking Compared With Creative Thinking

-Creative Thinking Exercises to Practice Daily
+Creative Thinking Exercises for Everyday Practice

 Daily Idea Challenge